jayzheng98/jayzheng98.github.io/_notes/Python.md

 # Statement
 <hr>

 Because I learned Python by myself very early, my notes are **all in Chinese** at that time.
-I will consider translating it and uploading it when I have time😉
+I will consider translating and uploading it when I have time😉